Dcuastumal/Movies-Page/README.md

-# The-Movie-Page
+# Movies-Page
-It is a page where I call movie API this API is from TheMovieData
+It's a page where I call movie API.
+This API is from TheMovieData

+I make this page with the help of Platzi's courses

+Page made by David Alejandro Cuastumal Bucheli.
+CO